colinhacks/zod/CONTRIBUTING.md

 ### Tests

 Zod uses Jest for testing.
 After implementing your contribution, write tests for it.
-Just create a new file under `src/__tests__` or add additional tests to the appropriate existing file.
+Just create a new file under `__tests__` or add additional tests to the appropriate existing file.

 Before submitting your PR, run `yarn test` to make sure there are no (unintended) breaking changes.